Reviews & Testimonials

 My first time studying Kung fu & it was the best martial arts experience!

-I’m moving to another state which is the ONLY reason I have to leave the class.
+The ONLY reason I have to leave the class is that I’m moving to another state.
 I mean… I really love it here!

 The teacher is GREAT.
 We not only learn how to fight & defend ourselves, we also learn how to become better people.

 The class is awesome.
 Very loving & friendly.
 I’ve felt super comfortable since day one.
 I’m stronger mentally, physically, & spiritually because of the class :)…

 I’m pretty sad to leave but they’ve given me so much to take with me so I can continue progressing with my Kung Fu & with self.

 I’ve been practicing Northern Shaolin with PATHS Atlanta Kung Fu for about a year now and I highly recommend it for anyone interested in learning Kung Fu.

 Class typically begin with a variety of stretching exercises and a circuit drill for conditioning.
 Following that we get into the substance of Nothern Shaolin Kung Fu.

 There is a heavy emphasis on applications from forms.
 I really like how we learn how each movement in a form could be used practically.
 We will also learn meditative techniques, history of Northern Shaolin and other styles, and the theories behind our martial practice.